• Skip to primary navigation

 • Add the marinated chicken to the pan.
 Make sure the pieces don't overlap.
 Fry the chicken until it is golden on all sides.
 The chicken does not need to be cooked at this stage.
 It will get cooked in the curry later.
 Switch off the heat.

 • In the pan, add whole spices.
-They will get sautéed in the remaining heat for 30 seconds.
+Let them sauté in the residual heat for 30 seconds.
 Now add tomato paste and ginger-garlic-green chilli paste and mix well.
 Switch on the heat.

 • Meanwhile, blend the fried onions and cashews adding little water.
 Add this to the curry.
 Keep stirring so that the gravy doesn't stick to the pan.